hideyukiinada/examples/tensorflow/variable_reuse.md

 the same weights, which is clearly not what I want.

 ## Second solution
-If you want to explicitly control reuse of variable, here is the second solution:
+If you want to explicitly control reuse of variable, you can explicitly say "reuse=True" the second time you want to use the variable.

+Here is the second solution:

 ```
 def add_tax_and_shipping(price, reuse=False):